 Tropes common to multiple adaptations:

-Adaptational Badass: The part about Hyde being a diminutive man, much smaller than Jeckyll, is usually adapted out.
-Instead, Hyde is usually portrayed as a burly brute of a man, larger than Jeckyll.
+- Adaptational Badass: The part about Hyde being a diminutive man, much smaller than Jekyll, is usually adapted out.
+Instead, Hyde is usually portrayed as a burly brute of a man, larger than Jekyll.

 The 1920 movie provides examples of: